 Most photographers have extensive catalogs of their work.
 After a couple of years of shooting, the digital files start piling up.
 Organizing your photos is the answer, but how do you do it?
 What if you want to find that excellent shot of the eagle, or that series of portraits you took on the beach in Oahu?
-We had put together a list of the Top 25 Photo Organising Software and Apps of 2020, that might help you get started.
+You can use a photo organising software, that might help you get started.

 Inputting photo data is, unfortunately, a lot like bookkeeping.
 It's a vital part of a photography business, but it's not much fun.
 As such, it gets put on the back burner all too often.